tanishavyass22/PDFChatBot/README.md

 4. Run the Streamlit app by executing the following command in your terminal: streamlit run PDFChatBot.py

 # Credits
-PDFChatBot is developed by [Your Name] and is powered by advanced AI technologies.
+PDFChatBot is developed by Tanisha Vyas and is powered by advanced AI technologies.